Chapter Thirty Three II

 The Rabbi, from the film Lucky # Slevin

 Friday afternoon.
 We’d been on an important errand from the temple to the Metropolitan and are walking through Central Park to return.
 The Met is on the 5th Avenue side, Columbus circle on the West side, it’s a leisurely walk down 5th Avenue across the park on Terrace Dr. then down West Dr. to Columbus Circle.
 We wear robes, which simplified the dealings with the museum, no mystery where we’re from.
 It was fun as well, lots of the museum staff gathered to get a glimpse of two female monks.
 They got the additional kicker of the monks being two girls from Manhattan.
 My natural curiosity occasioned a spontaneous staff meeting to discuss my questions which lasted for an hour after the delivery.
-The temple is loaning a very old piece of statuary to the museum for an oriental exhibition.
+The temple is loaning an ancient piece of statuary to the museum for an oriental exhibition.
 The piece isn’t large, Janah carried it bubble wrapped in a satchel.
 It is, however, irreplaceable.
 Master Sung wanted to be sure it found its way to the right hands.

 The museum asks to include a picture of the two unusual monks presenting the exhibit.
 We reluctantly agree and several photos are taken of us turning over the artifact.
 I ask them not to put any names with the pictures to simply refer to us as what we were, monks from the Shaolin Temple.
 That settled, we make our way across the park to the subway.